pabloqpacin/dotfiles/docs/linux/Pop!_OS.md

   Transparent Top Bar: (Adjustable transparency) by Gonzague
   # User Themes: by fmuellner
   # App Indicator: by ??
+  Application Volume Mixer: by mymindstorm      # for recording DS1 with OBS...

 # System
 Extensions: